MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 2. Click **Configure**
 3. Select **Configure staging mode** and click **Next**
 4. Enter Entra ID credentials
-5. Remove the check in **Enable staging mode** and click **Next**
+5. Remove the check from the **Enable staging mode** box and click **Next**
 6. Click **Configure**
 7. Click **Exit**

 ## Step 7 - Configure Microsoft Entra Cloud Sync
-Now that you have successfully removed the groups from the scope of Microsoft Entra Connect Sync, you can seupt and configure Microsoft Entra Cloud Sync to take over syncrhonization.
+Now that you have successfully removed the groups from the scope of Microsoft Entra Connect Sync, you can seupt and configure Microsoft Entra Cloud Sync to take over synchronization.
 To do this, see [Provision groups to Active Directory using Microsoft Entra Cloud Sync](how-to-configure-entra-to-ad.md)

 ## Next Steps
 - [Provision groups to Active Directory using Microsoft Entra Cloud Sync](how-to-configure-entra-to-ad.md)